MOSH-Insa-Toulouse/2021_2022_Faure_Vergnet/README.md

 The source code used for this project is available in the [arduino](arduino/) folder.

-We followed the green and blue tracks, skipped the red track due to a lack of skills in energy harvesting, and did the black track.
+We followed every track, from green to black.
+We will not go into details on how we solved each track, but will present on overview of our final solution.

 ### How the project works